 This is where timing matters.
 If you buy a CNC machine in November but it doesn't get installed until January, you lose the deduction for the current tax year.

-See What You Qualify For →The Financing Angle — You Don't Need $2M in Cash
+The Financing Angle — You Don't Need $2M in Cash

 This is the part most business owners miss.
 You don't need $2M sitting in your bank account to get a $2M deduction.